vivek2431/Python/Basic/basic_terminologies.md

 The repeated application of the same procedure to a smaller problem.

 ### While Loop
-This is used when a segment of code needs to execute repeatedly while a condition is true
+This is used when a segment of code needs to execute repeatedly while a condition is true.